greenjetta/greenjetta/README.md

-- 👋 Hi, I’m @greenjetta
+- 👋 Hi, I’m ijah
 - 👀 I’m interested in becoming a software developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning javascript

 <!---
 greenjetta/greenjetta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.